Evolution of the contact between rough viscoelastic solids after decreasing loads: memory erasure and monotonic increase: Results

 \section{Results}

 We first simulate the evolution of the contact area under a constant pressure $p(t) = p_0H(t)$, with $H(t)$ the Heaviside function.
 Applying \cref{eq:area} yields

 We show in \cref{monotonic} the contact area as a function of time for two values of $\nu$, 0.2 and 0.8.
-We see the expected asymptotes on short and long time, with a transition happening over a narrow range of time scales for $\nu = 0.8$, whereas $\nu = 0.2$ has a much slower transition, clearly exhibiting a logarithmic evolution regime over about 6 decades.
+We see the expected asymptotes on short and long time, with a transition happening over a narrow range of time scales for $\nu = 0.8$ (due to its narrow relaxation spectrum), whereas $\nu = 0.2$ has a much slower transition, clearly exhibiting a logarithmic evolution regime over about 6 decades.
 A first order expansion of $A_\mathrm{mono}$ in $\ln(t)$ around $t = 1$ gives the following approximation:

 The multiplicative factor of $\ln(t)$ is therefore proportional to the applied load.
 This is in agreement with the experimental results of \citet{dillavouNonmonotonicAgingMemory2018}, which have shown proportionality between the applied load and the multiplicative factor of the logarithmic evolution equation for the contact area.
 The multiplicative factor is also influenced by $\nu$, which additionally controls the range of timescales over which the logarithmic aging regime takes place.